P05FD

 Open circuit in the resistor ladder within the switch assembly.

-Short to reference voltage (5V or 12V) on the signal wire.
+Short to reference or battery voltage on the signal wire.

-Damaged or corroded connector at the steering wheel clockspring or switch module.
+Damaged or corroded connector at the clockspring or switch module.

-Clockspring (spiral cable) fault interrupting continuity to the switch.
+Clockspring or spiral cable fault interrupting continuity to the switch.

 Moisture ingress into the steering wheel switch assembly.